AleRampa/REGA/README.md

 ![image](https://user-images.githubusercontent.com/90860412/228917424-7bbd1781-2086-456e-a021-8204c1d61ca4.png)
 <sup><sub>Image from NASA: https://gandalfddi.z19.web.core.windows.net/Shuttle/SSME_MPS_Info/KSC-SSME_System_Eng_Handbook.pdf</sub></sup>

 Well, me too, and I'm one of them.
-The image above is the flow diagram of the RS-25, also know as the SSME or Space Shuttle Main Engine (now you recall huh)
+The image above is the flow diagram of the RS-25, also know as the SSME or Space Shuttle Main Engine (now you recall huh) and it would be definetly a pain (and definetely has been) to thermodynamically analyze it from top to bottom.

+Fortunately REGA is here!
+This set of Matlab function reduce the analysis of such engines to drawing a graph, write some functions for the individual components and define some input variable in a text file.

 ![image](https://user-images.githubusercontent.com/90860412/228891989-ed66f4f8-ecb5-4750-a26e-e823fd7ceff4.png)
+<sup><sub>Image from Herbertz, Armin.
+"Component Modeling for Rocket Engine Cycle Analysis."
+Transactions of the Japan Society for Aeronautical and Space Sciences, Aerospace Technology Japan 14.
+2016</sub></sup>

 To use REGA you must: